PricelessToolkit/SOILSENS-V5W/README.md

 # Wireless "SOILSENS-V5W" and Wired ["SOILSENS-V5"](https://github.com/PricelessToolkit/SOILSENS-V5)

 The SOILSENS-V5W is a reliable wireless capacitive soil moisture sensor that utilizes `ESP-NOW or Wi-Fi` for connectivity.
 It includes a soil temperature sensor, an air humidity and temperature sensor, and a light intensity sensor.
 One of its key advantages is that the capacitive sensor electrodes are embedded within the inner layer of the PCB, providing protection.
-It boasts very low power consumption, a compact design, long-range capabilities in ESP-NOW mode, and configuration changes can be made without the need for reflashing.
+It boasts very low power consumption, a compact design, long-range capabilities in ESP-NOW mode, and configuration changes that can be made without the need for reflashing.
 Additionally, it supports MQTT Autodiscovery through CapiBridge in ESP-NOW mode or simple Wi-Fi, making it 100% compatible with Home Assistant.

 <img src="img/ha_entity.png"/>